 This one can be a little hard to live by.
 We are all busy.
-Between the kids, work, working out, playing sports, socializing, whatever it is, we all have plenty on our plate.
+Between kids, work, working out, sports, socializing, whatever it is, we all have plenty on our plate.
 But when buying your next car, make a day of it.

 Your vehicle purchase is the second-largest purchase most people make in their lifetime, second only to their house.
 Make sure you dedicate enough time to finding the right car.

 I always recommend making a fun day of it.
 Set up appointments around town, giving yourself ample time to not stress about making it to the next place, and head out in the morning and stay out all day.